-INDEPENDENT STUDY-EXTENDED LEARNING 1 semester 1 credit Grades 11-12
+INDEPENDENT STUDY-EXTENDED LEARNING

 Independent study is not intended as a substitute for courses regularly scheduled within the DHS catalog of courses.
 It is an opportunity to supplement your education with an in-depth study in a particular area of interest.
 The course must contain a strong academic component, and requires motivation, initiative, creativity, and organization.
 Students interested in pursuing an Independent Study must submit a proposal to Mrs. Lovstuen no later than one week following registration of classes.
 Upon approval of this proposal, the student will meet with Mrs. Lovstuen to arrange the logistics of the study, and will meet periodically throughout the semester to monitor progress.